meshery/meshery/docs/pages/guides/mesheryctl/running-system-checks-using-mesheryctl.md

 ### Pre-deployment check

 In this kind of test, the `mesheryctl system check` runs the following checks to determine if a system is compatible with Meshery or not.
 The checks done here are:
- - Docker healthchecks
+ - Docker health checks
- - Kubernetes healthchecks
+ - Kubernetes health checks
- - Kubernetes version healthchecks
+ - Kubernetes version health checks

 To run pre-deployment checks, type the following command:
 <pre class="codeblock-pre">